fruit-bat/pico-zxspectrum/README.md

 ![image](docs/Pico%204%20pin%20PWM%20audio%20filter%20mono.png)

-The sound is actually quite good from the 4 pin filer and at some point I will do a stero version.
+The sound is actually quite good from the 4 pin filter and at some point I will do a stero version.

 Designs that only have a single GPIO pin available can have the audio mixed digitally: